iza-institute-of-labor-economics/gettsim/docs/geps/gep-04.rst

 Conversion between reference periods
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Similarly to :ref:`gep-4-group-sums`, GETTSIM will automatically convert values
+Similarly to summations to the group level, GETTSIM will automatically convert values
 referring to different reference periods defined in :ref:`gep-1` (years (default, no
 suffix), months ``_m``, weeks ``_w``, and days ``_t``).